nltd101/containers-monitoring/README.md

   git checkout {the branch name}
   git pull origin develop
   ```
-- Codeing a new feature
+- Coding a new feature
-- After the change is complete, let run the commands to commit code
+- After the change is complete, let's run the commands to commit code
   ```
   git add [the name file was changed] git commit -m"the message" git push origin {the branch name}
   ```
-- Finally, you should create a pull request for the branch on the github
+- Finally, you should create a pull request for the branch on the GitHub